EliasAnton/groupe-vert/README.md

 ## Challenge 3
 ### Introduction
 This project branch can be used to make a robot move in a real or a simulated environment, by using the move_base-algorithm to autonomously find a way to a given goal position (via rviz).
 The robot will create a map and will calculate a path to the given goal position by using this data.
 The map is created with gmapping and is updated frequently as the robot moves around.\
 The visual bottle detection is also inclued in this branch.
-It uses a depth-camera and a pre-trained classifier to detect and mark bottles it finds while moving around (see Challenge 2).
+It uses a depth-camera and a pre-trained classifier to detect and mark black bottles it finds while moving around (see Challenge 2).
+Points of interests, that our classifier detects, are marked with a green square in the camera window.
+If our color filters see red and white color aswell, you will see a red circle in the camera window and a marker is placed on the map.\
 Like in Challenge 2, Opencv also has to be installed.

 ### Run
 Before running, the move_base and dwa-local-planner package have to be installed:\